treyhunner/treyhunner.github.com/source/_posts/2021-08-25-how-to-sort-a-dictionary-in-python.markdown

 As of Python 3.6 dictionaries are **ordered** (technically the ordering [became official in 3.7][ordered dicts]).

-Dictionary keys in dictionaries are stored in **insertion order**, meaning whenever a new key is added it gets added at the very end.
+Dictionary keys are stored in **insertion order**, meaning whenever a new key is added it gets added at the very end.

 ```pycon
 >>> color_amounts = {"purple": 6, "green": 3, "blue": 2}